 You’ve heard the term ‘terrible twos.’
-It refers to the age when children start seeking more independence, encounter frustrations with limits placed on them, and subsequently get frustrated and have tantrums.
+It refers to the age when children start seeking more independence and encounter frustrations with limits placed on them.
+Toddlers subsequently get frustrated, leading parents to have to manage toddler tantrums in some difficult places.

 “Tantrums are a normal part of child development that often peak when child independence and curiosity clash with parents’ need to restrict unsafe or unwanted behaviors,” said Dr. David Holz, a Marshfield Clinic pediatrician.
 “Parents try to protect their children by saying no to things that are unsafe.
 Children don’t have the language skills to effectively describe their frustrations, so they instead show their feelings by acting out.”